Thursday, 30 June 2016

 Death : Survives

 Mary was yet another actress who failed to make headway in the talkie era and eventually retired to take care of her parents.
-She turned up at the LA opening of Lloyd-Webber' s musical version of the story.
+She turned up at the L.A. opening of Lloyd-Webber' s musical version of the story.
 She died in 1993 aged 90.

 Mary Fabian ( as Carlotta )